philtipping31/Adventure-Game/README.md

 [Table to Markdown](https://tabletomarkdown.com/) to use tables in ReadME document for testing.

-Thanks to Daisty Mc Girr for assisting me through this project and answering questions I had around coding and testing.
+Thanks to Daisy Mc Girr for assisting me through this project and answering questions I had around coding and testing.
 Also giving me the idea of doing an adventure based text game.

 The Code Institute lessons and Love Sandwiches walkthrough for knowledge on coding Python.